tlovett1/vclab/README.md

 	```
 	git rebase -i HEAD~2
 	```
 	Note: HEAD~2 could be any type of commit reference.
-Rebase takes as input the commit right before the one you want rebased.
-So in this case HEAD~1 and HEAD~0 will get rebased.
+Rebase takes as input the commit you want to rebase onto.
+So in this case HEAD~1 and HEAD~0 will get rebased onto HEAD~2.
+HEAD~2 could be my-name-branch~1 if you wanted to rebase master onto my-name-branch~1.

 3. You should see something like this:
 	```